amityleo/Gemini-Enterprise/README.md

 ## What is Google Connector?

 A connector is a set of Google-managed infrastructure, applications, and processes that can be thought of as an "ETL in a box."
 Its primary role is to integrate with source systems.
 Connectors authenticate themselves and fetch documents and identities (for Access Control Lists - ACLs) from source systems.
-There are two types of connectors in Google Gemini Enterprise:
+Generally, there are two types of connectors:

 1. Native Conenctor - These connectors fetch documents and index them internally, consuming storage space
 2. Federated Connector - Unlike Native connectors, these do not fetch documents.
 Instead, they perform remote searches at the time of data blending (at request time)

-There are a few concepts that are important to understand:
+## Important Concepts for Gemini Connector:

 - **Retrieval-Augmented Generation (RAG):** is an AI framework that improves Large Language Model (LLM) accuracy by fetching relevant, up-to-date data from external, trusted knowledge bases before generating a response.
 Give more context to the LLM to generate more accurate and avoid hallucinations.